-It is widespread in the Mediterranean, centreal Europe and Upper Africa as well as Asia.
+It is widespread in the Mediterranean, central Europe, northern Africa, and Asia.
 It is reported to have a pleasant taste and is used in culinary dishes.

 As a mushroom, King Oyster is similar to many Herbal Supplements in the sense that it contains a variety of bioactives such as:

-A study conducted in Elk on the industrial byproducts of King Oyster mushroom (19.92% beta-glucan content in this study) noted that high doses (15% and 20%) of the diet, over a period of 80 days, was able to increase circulating testosterone five-fold (0.2ng/mL to 1.0ng/mL) with no influence on thyroxine, GH, or IGF.
-This was accompanied by an increase in monocytes (+59%, 0.22-0.35K/ul but not dose-dependent) and hematocrit (+8.9%) yet no liver abnormalities (ALT, AST) and in increase (+13%) in HDL-C.
+A study conducted in elk using the industrial byproducts of King Oyster mushroom (19.92% beta-glucan content in this study) noted that high doses (15% and 20%) of King Oyster in the diet, over a period of 80 days, was able to increase circulating testosterone five-fold (0.2ng/mL to 1.0ng/mL) with no influence on thyroxine, GH, or IGF.
+This was accompanied by an increase in monocytes (+59%, 0.22-0.35K/ul but not dose-dependent) and hematocrit (+8.9%) yet with no liver abnormalities (ALT, AST) and in increase (+13%) in HDL-C.

 King Oyster does contain sterol molecules, which structurally are usually related to testosterone, but no studies have been done on the possible link.